JeremyJones/hotjar-realtime-survey/3_delivery_plan.md

 This third component of the system completes the end-to-end process of survey submission, storage, retrieval, display and analysis.

+This stage is expected to take 1-2 days.

 #### Demonstration

 The demonstration will take place at .. ?

+The demonstration session is expected to last n.

 #### Deliverables

 1. Access to the code base.
 This is available at any time at [https://bitbucket.org/hotjar/dev-task-jeremy](https://bitbucket.org/hotjar/dev-task-jeremy)
 1. Fully working demo.
-This is available at [http://hotjar.jerjones.me](http://hotjar.jerjones.me) or [http://207.154.202.103](http://207.154.202.103)
+This will be available at [http://hotjar.jerjones.me](http://hotjar.jerjones.me) or [http://207.154.202.103](http://207.154.202.103)

 Risks & Mitigation
 ------------------

 1. _Failure to meet expectations_ for deliverables may result in solution which is not usable.
 This will be mitigated by frequent reviews of plans and code to ensure the final deliverables meet or exceed expectations.
+Risk of occurring: Medium
 1. _Unexpected factors in first time components_ (namely API Star) may introduce delays to resolve.
-This will be mitigated by ensuring that the number of first-time components is as low as possible, and ...
+This will be mitigated by ensuring that the number of first-time components is as low as possible.
+Risk of occurring: Medium
-1. A.N.
-Other?
+1. _Others to be identified_